 Do you like to listen to the weather forecast?

 Met Éireann now has a daily audio weather forecast available as a podcast, recorded by our weather forecasters in CAFO (Met Éireann’s Central Analysis and Forecast Office).
-Search Weather Forecast from Met Éireann on your podcast player – it’s available now on Apple Podcasts, Google Podcasts, Spotify, Stitcher and more.
-Or listen on the player above or listen on Audioboom if the player is not available.
+Search Weather Forecast from Met Éireann on your podcast player – it’s available now on Apple Podcasts, Spotify, Stitcher and more.
+You can listen on the player above or listen on Audioboom if the player is not available.

 This podcast is a convenient, accessible way to find out the weather forecast if you are on the move.
 And if you have a smart speaker at home, set it up to connect to Weather Forecast from Met Éireann and call it anytime to play the latest forecast.